EmmadZahid/learn-angular-2/README.md

 # learn-angular-2
-During learning angular2 I will be committing my code in this directory
+I am taking course of Angular2 from Udemy.
+During learning angular2 I will be committing my code in this directory.
+All assignments will be uploaded here and each assingment will be uploaded in separate branch (just to upload all code in one place)